paparazzi/flyingrobotcommander/README.md

 client related data( see `frc_conf.xml` for an example of the default client configuration file).

 ### Configuration File: frc_conf.xml
 The `frc_conf.xml` is an XML file used to configure the FRC views.

-The general syntax for this file is as follows:
+    Format/Syntax:

     <client>
         <aircraft>